vedi/knowledge-base/src/documents/samples/articles/gameup.html.md

   //
-  // Handler that submits a particular new Soomla record score to a GameUp
+  // Listener that submits a particular new Soomla record score to a GameUp
   // leaderboard.
   //
   private void onScoreRecordChanged(Score score) {
     String scoreId = score.ID;

     // See if we want to report this score.
 Each GameUp leaderboard is
     // usually only relevant to one score type, but we can have more than
     // one leaderboard and submit different scores to each one! if ("soomla-score-id-we-care-about".Equals(scoreId)) {

         // Now check if the user is logged in, otherwise we can't report the
         // score.
         if (session != null) {

             // Finally, report the score to GameUp!
             // Note: GameUp prefers whole numbers as score values, but they
             // can represent anything.
 For example for a Soomla score of
-            // 10.25 you might submit to GameUp the value 1025. long score = (long) ScoreStorage.LatestScore(scoreId);
+            // 10.25 you might submit to GameUp the value 1025. long latestScore = (long) score.Latest;
-            session.UpdateLeaderboard("gameup-leaderboard-id", score, (Rank rank) => {
+            session.UpdateLeaderboard("gameup-leaderboard-id", latestScore, (Rank rank) => {

               // Now we might do something with the rank, such as notify the
               // user if they've got a new best rank.
             }, (int statusCode, string reason) => {
               //handle leaderboard update error
             });

-            // Now we might do something with the rank, such as notify the
-            // user if they've got a new best rank.
         }
     }
   }